SuitedTom/SimDev/README.md

 SimDev is a browser-based simulation game where you manage your own game development company.
 Make strategic decisions, manage your finances, develop games, and try to become a successful studio!

+# Working On
+- ability to make dlcs
+- ability to make mmo/online games and manage servers etc
+- ability to sell merch for your game
+- ability to make sequels
+- have competitors and the ability to buy them out
+- an actual endgame
+- etc

 ## How to Play

 The game is primarily played through a command-line interface.
 Type commands to: